isomerpages/imda-pixel/_showcase/Showcase Companies.md

 <tbody>
 <tr>
 <th rowspan="1" colspan="2">
-<p><strong>The Metaverse Zone offers an immersive experience for users to interact and explore an expansive virtual space that mirrors the real world.
+<p><strong>The </strong>OIP Winners Corner<strong> offers an immersive experience for users to interact and explore an expansive virtual space that mirrors the real world.
 Find out how the virtual metaverse is reshaping social interactions, learning, and engagement.</strong>
 </p>
 </th>
 </tr>